nsioulas/UDWT/README.md

 https://drive.google.com/drive/folders/1Wh7UDQU9YldhfzyVOGlrUiZJjTW8aTL0?usp=sharing

-This dataset includes magnetic field and particle data ata various heliospheric distances, separated into 1-Hour intervals
+This dataset includes magnetic field and particle data ata various heliospheric distances, separated into 1-Hour intervals.
+The format of the files is .mat.
+This is because those files were ment to be used in Matlab.
+However, one can load those files in pythin with Scipy and it doesn't seem to be too slow